pascalbartschi/DataScience-Portfolio/05-Networks/metabolic-network-cobra/README.md

 # About

-This directory hold network analyses of metabolic network with the python library *conda*.
-It summarizes what approaches I learnt to perform with this library.
+This directory contains network analyses of metabolic networks with the python library *conda*.
+Networks were analyzed with tools like Flux Balance Analysis or Flux Variance Analysis to find active or essential reactions in various environmental conditions.
+For example, minimal environments of glucose versus acetate minimal environments often dispay different flux in networks as the pathways change with resource limitations.

 # Contents